Numigi/oca-project/project_milestone_time_report/readme/DESCRIPTION.md

-Add a dynamic milestone time report on projects.
+This module add a Dynamic Milestone Time Report on Projects.